abadru/myreads/README.md

 ## How to Use the App

-- Books are sorted into three categories: Currently Reading, Want to Read and Read
+- Books are grouped into three categories: Currently Reading, Want to Read and Read
-- To change a book's category or remove a book from the list, click on the green button on the book cover
+- To change a book's category or remove a book from the list, click on the green button on the book cover.
+The book will immediatly appear on new category.

-- To add new books, click on the green + button at the bottom of the page.
+- To add new books, click on the green + button at the bottom of the page and you will be navigated to a search page.
   Enter an author's name or subject.
 A resultset of books will be returned.